devdogfish/etpzp-sms/README.md

 - Make sure you don't pass in undefined values into the database, you should always convert them to `null` instead
 - Should I keep the option to change the sender?
 This would also influence the message-display component
   - If it's difficult, keep it as ETPZP for everyone.
 If easy, the admin could specify some select options that would be applied to all users.
+- Auth cookie max-age setting for admins
+- Option back up and restore database from admin panel

 #### MESSAGE POLLING AND DELIVERY STATUSes:
 - The database field `status` should always be true
   - Do message polling to update it conditionally.
 When?